bacota-github/scarm/README.md

 val allParents: Set[Parent] = parents.scan(Unit).transact(xa).unsafeRunSync()
 ```

-To define a relationship between the two tables, we need a key class
+To define a relationship between the two tables, define a key class
 ```
 case class ChildToParent(parent: ParentId)
 ```
-Then we can define a relationship like this
+Then can define a relationship like this
 ```
 val childParent = MandatoryForeignKey(children, parents, classOf[ChildToParent])
 ```
 The ChildToParent class defines the names of the columns used in the foreign key.
 This won't compile unless the fields of the key class actually exist in the Child class *and* the types of those fields line up with the Parent class's primary key.

-We can use a foreign key to construct joins with the `::`` operator
+A foreign key can be used to construct joins with the `::`` operator
 ```
 val childrenWithParents: ConnectionIO[Option[(Child, Parent)]] =
     (children :: childParent.manyToOne)(ChildId(1))